sankarge/ShopApp/README.md

 And navigate to http://localhost:8080

 ##### Note
- The mvn build also copies static html/js/css build files generated from ./gui/build to target/static/ to serve as a "Single Page APP" within a webserver[Spring boot's tomcat in this case].
+ During `mvn clean install` the `maven-resources-plugin` will copy static html/js/css build files generated from ./gui/build to target/static/ to serve as a "Single Page APP" within a webserver[Spring boot's tomcat in this case].

  So there is no need to run separate web-server for fron-end.